artygrand/sydes-modules/README.md

 Every folder is one module

-Upload files to admin/modules/ for add module
+Upload files from folder to admin/modules/ for adding module